Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Discussion

 \subsection{Iron Line Shape}

 In spin measurements, the broadness of the iron line plays a crucial role.
 To understand why spin constraints vary across cases, we compare the iron line broadening.
 By fitting the spectra with a power-law continuum model in XSPEC, we manifest iron line features.
 Fig.~\ref{iron_line_30ks_h_4_lamppost} demonstrates that at low coronal heights, iron line broadness exhibits greater sensitivity to spin at low inclination angles than at high inclinations.
-Even at high inclination ($i=70^\circ$), spin has minimal impact on the iron line due to the dominant influence of Doppler boosting.
+Indeed, if the inclination angle is low, the effect of Doppler boosting is negligible, so the broadening of the iron line is determined by the gravitational redshift, which, in turn, depends only on the black hole spin.
+If the inclination angle is high, he broadening of the iron line is determined by the combination of the Doppler boosting and gravitational redshift, and it is difficult to disentangle these two effects without an {\it a priori} knowledge of the emissivity profile of the disk.
 This explains the larger spin uncertainties at high inclinations, as Doppler boosting (enhanced at higher inclination angle) overwhelms gravitational redshift (enhanced at higher spin) to a greater extent at higher inclination angles.
 The differences in line broadening induced by spin are more pronounced at smaller inclination angles.
 At high inclinations, even the iron line profile with an $r^{-3}$ emissivity for negative spin values shows limited distinction from that of high positive spin (see Ref.~\cite{Dauser_2010MNRAS.409.1534D}).

 For higher coronal heights, Fig.~\ref{iron_line_30ks_h_10_lamppost} demonstrates decreased sensitivity of line broadness to spin compared to lower heights, as photons experience stronger gravitational effects when the corona is closer to the black hole.
 These accounts for the larger uncertainties in spin measurements for cases with high inclination angles in section~\ref{results_lamppost}.
 Indeed, higher coronal positions reduce light bending, weakening illumination of the inner disk, and then diminishing relativistic effects like iron line broadening and redshift.
 Consequently, spin-dependent spectral features become less distinct.
-Some studies suggest that the position of corona significantly affect the illumination pattern of the accretion disk~\cite{relxilldisknk_2022ApJ...925...51R}, returning radiation effect~\cite{Dauser_2022MNRAS.514.3965D, Riaz_2023EPJC...83..838R}, and the observed flux~\cite{Feng_2025ApJ...984..173F}.
+Some studies suggest that the position of the corona significantly affects the illumination pattern of the accretion disk~\cite{relxilldisknk_2022ApJ...925...51R}, returning radiation effect~\cite{Dauser_2022MNRAS.514.3965D, Riaz_2023EPJC...83..838R}, and the observed flux~\cite{Feng_2025ApJ...984..173F}.